You couldn't find the answer here?

 - Locking tuners are often more expensive than non-locking tuners.
 But you get the locking function

 However, our locking tuners are among the lightest on the market.
-The weight can be reduced even further with our wooden buttons
+With our wooden buttons in particular, the weight can be reduced even further

 Do locking tuners / clamping mechanisms only make sense with tremolo / vibrato guitars?

 No!
 Locking tuners also make sense for guitars without a tremolo system.
 Because even on guitars with a fixed bridge, the string windings on the mechanics loosen when playing and bending.
 This happens even when strings are wound very well.
-So locking tuners make sense on all kinds of guitars when you want tuning stability and fast string changing.
+Therefore, locking tuners make sense on all types of guitars when you want tuning stability and fast string changing.

 Will my guitar never go out of tune with locking tuners?